 Staying on top of metrics that measure your customers’ satisfaction is essential.

-Why they matter: Running a SaaS company costs a lot of money.
+Why they matter: Running SaaS businesses costs a lot of money.
 You’ll want to stay on top of how your company is spending money, as well as what it’s being spent on.

 SaaS KPIs to Focus on at Each Stage of Growth